-After decreases in cases, deaths, and hospitalizations related to COVID-19, IDPH is monitoring key indicators to identify early increases of virus transmission in Illinois, potentially signifying resurgence.
+IDPH continues to monitor key indicators to identify early increases of virus transmission in Illinois, potentially signifying resurgence.
 These indicators are calculated for the entire state.
 IDPH will monitor if these indicators show an increase in the COVID-19 disease burden with a simultaneous decrease in hospital capacity.
-These indicators can be used to determine whether Illinois moves into the bridge phase and Phase 5 respectively.

 Indicators are calculated daily for Illinois based on the most current, complete data.
 Each indicator is monitored for the trend over 28 days to evaluate the COVID-19 disease burden and hospital resource capacity.
 By applying the same metrics across Illinois, IDPH uses a standardized approach to monitor the state as a whole.